 Several kinds of ants exist.
 They range from 1/32 to almost an inch in length.
 Their coloration varies: yellowish, light brown, reddish-brown, brownish-black or jet black.
 Ants in general have three body parts: head, thorax and abdomen.
 Most ants do not have wings but sometimes swarming winged ants are confused with swarming, winged termites.
 To help distinguish an ant from a termite look for:

-These ants are found in 15 states ranging from California to Flordia.
+The most common ants are called Argentine ants.
+These ants are found in 15 states ranging from California to Florida.
 They are known to build huge colonies usually near a food source and will give off a musty odor when crushed.
 Small in size- 1/8” -1/4” long.
 Will contaminate food and water but are not a direct health threat.

 Ants are attracted to moisture.
 Prevent them from coming inside by disposing of any standing water.
 Try to keep branches and plants trimmed and clear of your home.
 Also make sure crevices and cracks are filled.
 Argentine ants are attracted to wood, which they nest in.
 Keeping any wood piles and other wooden materials stored away from your house will help prevent problems with ants.